serejandmyself/serejandmyself.github.io/about.md

 No ads, no bullshit, no pictures.

-You will find here all my English posts about crypto, anrchy, economics, anti-politics and other related topics
+Here, you will find all my posts about crypto, technology, anarchy, economics, anti-politics and other related topics

 ## Links to what is important